QODIO/tagator/README.md

 Class                         | Description
 ----------------------------- | ------------------------------------------------------------------------------
-tagator                       | This is the new input box.
+`prefix_`element              | This is the new input box.
 It has some extra classes called `options-visible` and `options-hidden` which tell if the options list is visible or not.
 `prefix_`tags                 | The holder for the tags.
 `prefix_`tag                  | The tags.
 `prefix_`tag_remove           | The remove button for the tag.